tiaaoun/toxic-comment-classification/README.md

 ## Results

-The implemented models were compared using:
+The implemented models were evaluated using:

 - Accuracy
 - Precision